OSSEC HIDS Content Pack

 • Rules to parse, normalize, and enrich OSSEC log messages.

-• A Spotlight containing a dashboard that can be used to analyze OSSEC log messages.
+• A Spotlight containing a dashboard which can be used to analyze OSSEC log messages.

 OSSEC Logs Format Examples